 Choosing Your Ginger Root

 The simplest way to dry ginger is to place it on a plate next to a window that gets a lot of sun for 3 to 4 days.
-If you don't want to wait a few days, place the ginger slices in a dehydrator or low oven (no hotter than 150F).
-Check your ginger every half hour or so.
-Drying at 150F will take roughly 1½ to 2 hours, while the drying time in a dehydrator will depend on the heat setting.
-(If your oven doesn't go as low as 150F, crack the oven door and put the oven rack on its lowest level.
+If you don't want to wait a few days, place the ginger slices in a dehydrator or low oven (no hotter than 150 F).
+Check the ginger every half hour or so.
+Drying at 150 F will take roughly 1 1/2 to 2 hours, while the drying time in a dehydrator will depend on the heat setting.
+(For those with ovens that don't go as low as 150 F, crack the oven door, and put the oven rack on its lowest level.
 Check the ginger every 15 to 20 minutes to make sure it doesn't burn.)

-Once your ginger is dry, remove it from the oven or dehydrator and let it cool.
+Once the ginger is dry, remove it from the oven or dehydrator, and let it cool.
 After it has cooled, check it again to be sure it is completely dry.
 (If it isn't, pop it back into the oven or dehydrator for another round of heat.)
 It is important for the ginger to be completely dry before storing or grinding because any residual moisture could cause mold.

 Making Powdered Ginger